LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

 ### Priority Queue

 ```
-let queue = a priority queue of nodes, organized by their current calculated distanceFromStart
+let queue = a priority queue of nodes, organized by their current calculated distFromStart

 while ( )
 {